canro91/canro91.github.io/_posts/2021-10-11-DontRepeatLogicInAssertions.md

 **When writing unit tests, don't copy the tested logic and paste it into private methods to use them inside assertions.**

-If we bring the tested logic to private methods in our tests, we will have code, and bugs, in two places.
+If we bring the tested logic to private methods in our tests, we will have code and bugs in two places.
 Duplication is the root of all evil.
 Even, inside our tests.

 Please, don't write assertions like the one in this test.